sjemmeh/download/README.md

 - Prowlarr (for searching content)
 - qBittorrent (for downloading itself)

-They are available on the following urls (assuming ur running locally):
+They are available on the following urls (assuming you are running locally):

 - [Plex](http://localhost:32400/)
 - [Medusa](http://localhost:8081/)